STEM OPT Frequently Asked Questions

 Complete the STEM OPT Employment Material Change Reporting e-form to upload a revised or new Form I-983 and report one or more of the following:

-- end of employment (e.g. if you are no longer working for the employer listed on your I-983)
+- end of employment (e.g. if you are no longer working for the employer listed on your I-983) but with the intent to secure new STEM OPT employment.

 - change of employer or adding another employer (e.g. if you are working for a different employer than the one on your I-983)